WHAT TO BRING TO

 beginner oil painting class. learn how to paint with oil paints.

-I rarely use medium these days, but when I do I use Langridge’s low toxic paint medium (based on a stand oil).
-But you can use whatever you have - refined linseed, walnut, stand oil are all fine or any “low toxic” paint medium.
-Please no Liquin!
+I use Langridge’s low toxic paint medium (based on a stand oil).
+But you can use whatever low toxic medium you have - refined linseed, walnut, stand oil are all fine or any “low toxic” paint medium.

 Jar and measuring spoon